-2.5.2.
-Setup the debug.keystore to run and test the Sample Code
+2.5.2 Setup the debug.keystore to run and test the Sample Code

 A signature is needed in order to activate a sample-code-generated application onto an Android device or emulator.
 Install the debugging key file "debug.keystore" that will be used for the signature into Android Studio.
+2.5.2.1 Click on File -> Project Structure...

-1. Click on File -> Project Structure...
+Fig. 2.5.14: File -> Project Structure...

-2. Add Signing
+2.5.2.2 Add Signing

-Select a project from Module list in left pane, selecting "Signing" tab, and then click "+" button.
+Select a project from Module list in left pane, selecting "Signing" tab, and click "+" button, then change the default name "config" to "debug".